rkt/rkt/Documentation/distributions.md

 ## Void

-rkt is available in the [official binary packages](http://www.voidlinux.eu/packages/) for the Void Linux distribution.
+rkt is available in the [official binary packages][void-packages] for the Void Linux distribution.
-The source for these packages is hosted on [GitHub](https://github.com/voidlinux/void-packages/tree/master/srcpkgs/rkt).
+The source for these packages is hosted on [GitHub][rkt-void].

 # rkt-maintained packages